 Legal Bites brings to you IPC Mains Questions Series Part VI.
 The questions enlisted here are arranged section-wise and will aid the students preparing for Judiciary, APO or University Exams.
-The list question curated by Legal Bites will help candidates identify the important and frequently asked questions and give them a good practise for their aptitude and knowledge.
+Detailed solutions have been provided for the questions to answer all your queries.
+The list of questions curated by Legal Bites will help candidates identify the important and frequently asked questions and give them good practice for their aptitude and knowledge.

-IPC Mains Questions Series Part VI of X contains questions from Chapter XVI till section 320.
+IPC Mains Solved Questions Series: Part- VI of X contains solved questions from Chapter XVI till section 320.

 We know answer writing is a continuous exercise that is an inalienable part of the preparation process for any Examination.
 A well-written answer not only reflects the knowledge of an aspirant but also his/her ability to tailor the content in a manner suited to meet the expectations of the question.

 Rigorous preparation for this exam is mandatory in order to crack it.
 In the last few months prior to the exams, it is sufficient for candidates to simply keep practising these questions in order to gain mastery over the subjects studied.
 Not only the candidate’s confidence level but also their scores will show good improvement upon following it.

 IPC Mains Solved Questions Series | Part – VI of X

 Discuss the criminal liability of a Medical Practitioner in a matter arising out of alleged negligence as explained by the Supreme Court in the case of Jacob Mathew v.
 State of Punjab and another, reported in (2005) 6 SCC 1.
 [U.P.H.J.S.
 2014]